Neem oil benefits are many and varied. Using neem offers both health benefits and environmental benefits.

 Neem is just about anti-everything:

 Yes, spermicidal.
-Neem also shows great promise as a natural means of birth control.
+Neem even has potential as a natural means of birth control.
 Amazing, isn't it?

 Oh, and oral care and periodontal disease is a big one, too.
 You can't beat neem when it comes to caring for your teeth and gums.